n0raitor/archlinux/index.md

 # optional: pulseaudio-equalizer

 ### Printer
-sudo pacman -S cups ghostscript cups-pdf hplip
+pacman -S cups ghostscript cups-pdf hplip
 # optional #
 # gutenprint  # Top quality printer drivers for POSIX systems
 # foomatic-db foomatic-db-*  # Foomatic - The collected knowledge about printers, drivers, and driver options in XML files, used by foomatic-db-engine to generate PPD files.